eyeonus/Trade-Dangerous/README.txt

 .
 (Gazelle/Community) Merged Gazelle's update with community sources Star/Station
   data.
 Thanks to Gazelle, Smacker, RedWizzard, Haringer, Wolverine.
   It's only data but it's a big update and a lot of work went into it :)

-v4.3.0 Oct 17/2014
-. (gazelle) Added "--zero" option to "update --all" which makes the default value for demand/stock levels "0" instead of "-1". (-1 means 'unknown'.
-   Use this option if you are editing timestamps and stock levels and all those '-'s get in your way)
-. (gazelle) Moved Star, System, etc data out of ".sql" file and into per-table ".csv" files.
-This should make it much easier for people to share and synchronize data and make it less daunting for people to maintain their data files.
-Great work, Gazelle!

 (See end of file for older changes)